JonasMunck/st-sbl-presentation/PITCHME.md

 @ul
 - Generic way to let user update _specific_ values in stop trade client
-- will override values on the resolved message in the target machine
+- will override values on the resolved message in the producer
 @ulend

 ```json